Carlow: Racquetball

 The Carlow Racquetball club was set up in 1978.
 The club is one of only seven in the southeastern region and is the largest of these.

 Clubs

-GAA clubs in the area include Tinryland GAA Club, Éire Óg GAA Club, Asca GAA Club, Palatine GAA club, and O'Hanrahans GAA Club.
+GAA clubs in the area include Asca, Carlow Town, Éire Óg, Graiguecullen, O'Hanrahans & Setanta.
+Historically gaelic football has been stronger than hurling in the town.
+The Carlow Senior Football Championship has been won by clubs from the county town 62 times with Éire Óg winning half of them with 31 while O'Hanrahans and Graiguecullen have won 18 and 13 respectively.
+In 1926 Graiguecullen were expelled from Carlow GAA championships following an incident in that year's Carlow SFC final.
+The year after in 1927 they were invited to play in Laois GAA championships, Graiguecullen accepted the invitation and later that year they won the first of their 13 Laois Senior Football Championships.
+Carlow Town have won 10 Carlow Senior Hurling Championships.

 County Carlow Football Club is the local rugby union club, while F.C.
 Carlow is a local association football club.

 Carlow also has boxing clubs, an athletics club (St Laurence O'Toole Athletics Club), a karate club, a golf club, a rowing club, a tennis club, a hockey club and the Carlow Jaguar Scooter Club.
 Founded in 1979, the latter is one of the longest-running scooter clubs in Ireland or England.